Julius Indongo: Indongo vs. Crawford

 On 1 July 2017, Top Rank announced that a light welterweight unification fight between Indongo and WBC, WBO, Ring magazine, and lineal champion Terence Crawford was agreed to take place on 19 August at the Pinnacle Bank Arena in Lincoln, Nebraska live on ESPN in US and Sky Sports in the UK.
 The projected unification of every major world title in boxing (WBA, WBC, IBF, WBO, The Ring, and lineal) will determine the light welterweight division's first undisputed champion since Kostya Tszyu in 2004, and the first time all the aforementioned titles have been at stake in a single fight since Bernard Hopkins vs. Jermain Taylor in 2005.
 Both fighters paid over US$100,000 in sanctioning fees.
 Indongo vacated the IBO belt to avoid paying even more in sanctioning fees.
 Crawford entered the fight as a heavy favourite to win.

 On fight night, Crawford dominated Indongo, knocking him down in the second round before finishing him with a vicious body shot in just three rounds.
 The fight took place in front of a raucous home crowd for Crawford.
 Crawford landed 27 total punches to Indongo's 13 and 17 power punches to Indongo's 10.
-Following the fight, Indongo stated "When he hit me like that, my mind was gone" about Crawford's body shot.
 According to CompuBox stats, Crawford landed 26 of his 75 punches thrown (35%), while Indongo landed 13 of 74 thrown (18%).
 Both boxers earned an undisclosed 7-figure purse.
 Following the fight, Indongo stated "When he hit me like that, my mind was gone" about Crawford's body shot.
-Crawford stated that he had yet to make a decision on the next step in his career but there was speculation about him moving up to the welterweight division or defending his light welterweight titles against Mikey Garcia.
 The card averaged 965,000 viewers on ESPN.